darknuma/codestorm_hackathon/README.md

-# CODESTORM ELITE'S HACKATHON onAgriFinance: Data-Driven Access to Finance for Young Agripreneurs
+# CODESTORM ELITE'S HACKATHON on AgriFinance: Data-Driven Access to Finance for Young Agripreneurs

 ## Overview